realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

         - There were specialized roles for each person, for example, the "storage" would be a set of filing cabinets and a clerk to store and retrieve them.
           - This is now done by the "hard drive" and the "file system" in the computer.
         - The arithmetic would be done by a person called a "calculator" who would perform the operations and record the results.
-          - This is now done by the "Arithmetic Logic Unit" and the "Registers" in the computer.
+          - This is now done by the "Arithmetic Logic Unit" and stored in the "Registers" in the computer.

 # The Essence of Computing — What are we Representing?
   - Everything in computing is REPRESENTING digital information "as" something _else_.